Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 The pop-up will allow you to select the tax rates set up in Settings, learn more here, or you can also add a new tax rate directly.

-Once you have selected the tax rate, you will then select on which items the Tax applies.
-Then hit Save and the tax will show as calculated based on the tax rate and which items the tax is applied to.
+Once you have selected the tax rate, you will then select which items the Tax applies to.
+Then hit Save, and the tax will be shown as calculated based on the tax rate and the items to which it applies.
 Similar to retainers, you can only add one tax rate to the invoice.
-Please note: Some locations may have more than one tax rate applied to each invoice.
-Currently, Monograph can only apply one tax rate.
-To see all Taxes Collected, please view the Taxes Report.

 For QuickBooks Online Users